LyndonFan/lyndonfan.github.io/_posts/2025-03-26-bus-infinite-grid.markdown

 Let's formalise the problem and give it a more complete setup.

 Consider a city over an infinite grid, with grid lines set 800 meters apart.
-Each grid line is a bus line, with a bus stop at each intersection and every 200 meters along the axes.
+Each grid line is a bus route, with a stop at each intersection and every 200 meters along the axes.
 Each bus stop can serve residents up to 400 meters away.

 ![Grid lines 800 meters apart with points on the lines at 200m intervals](/assets/img/20250326_01_setup.png)

-The residents in the grid will always pick the closest bus stop to go to catch the bus.
+The residents in the grid always pick the closest bus stop to go to catch the bus.
 Let the catchment area of the bus stop be the area of residents it serves.

 ![3 sample points pointing their their nearest stops](/assets/img/20250326_02_nearest_stop.png)